 PharmaMar’s research efforts have been recognized through grants from public entities for several projects, both individual and in cooperation with public centers and private companies.
 These collaborative projects aim to make the maximum use of human and technical resources, searching for synergies that permit a greater progress in innovation and a positive impact on society.

-The public funding comes mainly from the Centro de Desarrollo Tecnológico Industrial (CDTI) and the State Secretariat for Research, Development and Innovation (part of the Ministry of Economy and Competitiveness) as well as from the Framework Programs of the European Union.
+The public funding comes mainly from the Centro de Desarrollo Tecnológico Industrial (CDTI) and the State Agency for Research (part of the Ministry of Science and Innovation) as well as from the Framework Programs of the European Union.

 MARBIOM: Marine microbiome against cancer.
 Reference: RTC-2017-6405-1

 The technological objective of MarBiom aims to assess the capacity of part of the cultivable marine microbiome to identify novel molecules with antitumor activity, basically polyketide metabolites and non-ribosomal peptides.
 To achieve these, it is proposed to progress in a convergent manner by carrying out the following tasks, setting objectives associated with work packages and achievement of defined milestones.